jigx-com/jigx-docs-examples/docs/Components/form/media-field.md

 ### Convert files to buffer in SQL function

 Jigx stores files as local files on the device and returns the file's URI as the default value.
 When saving these files to a data source, you must convert files from the local-uri to base64, data-uri, or buffer.
 The opposite is true when handling the files returned from the data source, you need to convert them from their saved state (base64, data-uri, or buffer) to a local-uri.
 In this example we upload a profile photo and convert from local-uri on the device to buffer for storage in SQL and then get the photo back from SQL and convert it from buffer to local-uri to display the photo as an avatar in a list.
-See [File handling]() for more information.
+See [File handling](#) for more information.

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/gAVxsX1KLX2lFjBhNFGKA_cc-hiking.PNG" size="80" position="center" caption="File conversion in SQL function" alt="File conversion in SQL function"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/gAVxsX1KLX2lFjBhNFGKA_cc-hiking.PNG" size="80" position="center" caption="File conversion in SQL function" alt="File conversion in SQL function" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/gAVxsX1KLX2lFjBhNFGKA_cc-hiking.PNG"}

 :::CodeblockTabs
 get-sql-function.jigx